-The Vestry of St. Bartholomew’s Church in the City of New York is the legal, canonical (church law), and fiduciary “board of trustees” for the church.
+The Vestry of St. Bartholomew’s Church in the City of New York is the legal, canonical, and fiduciary “board of trustees” for the church.

 The Rector is chairman of the Vestry.
 Wardens, elected for up to three consecutive two-year terms, are the lay chairs of the Vestry, and have canonical authority for the parish when the rectorship is vacant.
 Members are elected for up to two consecutive three-year terms.
 Governed by national and diocesan canon law, New York State Religious Corporation law, and our own by-laws, the Vestry leads the parish in setting policies and goals, maintaining the buildings, and raising financial support for the mission of the parish.

 For questions about the Vestry or to contact individual members, please call 212-378-0263.

 Liza Page Nelson began attending services at St. Bart’s in 2000, and the relationship grew over time.
 Liza says, “St. Bart’s welcomed me, starting with the invitation to the Eucharist table, no questions asked, no pressure applied.
 The invitation extended to the work and life of our parish, and I kept saying “yes.”
 Without looking for it, I found in St. Bart’s a place of belonging like no other.
 I am ever grateful for the inspiration, refreshment and fellowship St. Bart’s continues to provide for my spiritual journey.
 I serve on the Vestry in gratitude for St. Bart’s in my life, and support St. Bart’s so others might find here what they’re looking for, and perhaps even more.”

 Liza is a consultant, advisor and board director for companies and non-profit organizations.
 She has been a leader in management and operations roles.
 Her board experience spans more than 20 years.
 Her past firms include Investor Growth Capital (Investor AB), Pfizer, The Boston Consulting Group and Warburg Pincus.